 The second Niagara Biennial Design Awards program will take place in fall 2022.
 It includes a jury panel of five design experts, including one facilitator and four jurors.

 For the 2022 program, a juror from the 2020 program will return as a facilitator.
 Gordon Stratford will bring his experience as a design expert, former juror and Niagara resident.

 Gordon led the creative vision of HOK's multi-disciplinary Canadian design team from 1997 to 2017 as senior vice president and design principal.
 His design leadership is evidenced by a range of successful projects both nationally and globally.

 Gordon is chair of the City of Toronto's Design Review Panel since its inception.
-He has also served on design excellence juries for the cities of Ottawa, Hamilton and Edmonton.
+He has also served on design excellence juries for the cities of Ottawa, Hamilton, Edmonton and in the Niagara region.
 He was recently jury chair for Toronto's Etobicoke Civic Centre international design competition.

 Gordon was a guest design critic and presenter at the Toronto Metropolitan University and the University of Toronto.
 He is a frequent panelist at design symposiums.
 He is also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.